gustavkkk/blockchain/README.md

 # Acknowledgments

-  Thanks to my workmates of Blockchain R&D Team, Shenzhen QianHai Bitspace Technology Co.,LTD. I was not alone with them.
+  Thanks to my workmates of Blockchain R&D Team, Shenzhen QianHai Bitspace Technology Co.,Ltd. I was not alone with them.
 I hope some of them will find out the worth of this repo and use it well for their future work.